verhas/WorkTotalFlow/README.md

 Workflow Builder
 ---

-To create and then execute a workflow the utility classes `WorkflowBuilder`, `WorkflowWrapper` and `Executor` can be used.
-These classes do not belong to the core of the workflow functionality and are also tied to a specific implementation, `SimpleWorkflow` of the workflow, which is included in the library.
+To create and then execute primary workflow the utility classes `WorkflowBuilder`, `WorkflowWrapper` and `Executor` can be used.
+These classes do not belong to the core of the workflow functionality and are also tied to primary specific implementation, `SimpleWorkflow` of the workflow, which is included in the library.

 The build code of the above workflow looks like the following: